 Use storage containers that do not take up a lot of wasted space.

 When I see some things that people use for storage on Pinterest, I think of how it may be cute but also how much space it takes up and what could be used instead for better storage.
 For example, a hanging shoe rack can take up 1/8th of a closet.
 I have to come up with something that doesn’t take up that much space.

 Baskets make great storage containers.

 Whatever I use for storage will not keep my clothes and shoes neat constantly so a basket makes a great storage solution.
-If my shoes get messy in the basket, I can still see what shoes that I have and can grab them quickly.
+If my shoes get messy in the basket, I can still see what shoes I have and can grab them quickly.
 It can be expensive to purchase new large baskets but I always find them at my local Thrift store.
-I like the lined baskets because I can clorox the liners and the baskets will look and smell like new.
+I like the lined baskets because I can Clorox the liners and the baskets will look and smell like new.

 Keep only the amount of items that the container will hold.